 Required for LRAP Applications and Forgiveness Applications to certify your income at the beginning and end of a contract

 - Please upload a completed and recently signed (no more than 40 days in the past) form into the online applications for funding and forgiveness.

-Determines how much of your previous LRAP loan is eligible to be forgiven, i.e. cancelled
+Determines how much of your previous LRAP loan is eligible to be forgiven, i.e. canceled

 - Access the online application

-- Before starting your forgiveness application, review the checklist here.
+- Before starting your forgiveness application, review the application checklist.

 - Submitting a forgiveness application within 30 days of the end of each LRAP contract is required by the terms of your LRAP loan.

 - We process forgiveness applications on a quarterly basis, so it may take a few weeks to hear back from us about your application.

 To pre-qualify for LRAP if you are not yet eligible for an award

 - Worried about meeting the 3.5 year LRAP deadline?
 You can now apply to pre-qualify for 120 months of LRAP funding without having to submit an LRAP application.